Updated 10.3.25

 You mean: Put him on track to becoming a saint?

-According to the Catholic Church, a saint can be anyone in Heaven, whether recognized on Earth or not, who form the “great cloud of witnesses” (from Hebrews 12:1).
+A saint can be anyone who form the “great cloud of witnesses” (from Hebrews 12:1).
 These “may include our own mothers, grandmothers or other loved ones (cf. 2 Tim 1:5)” who may have not always lived perfect lives, but “amid their faults and failings they kept moving forward and proved pleasing to the Lord.”

 Hmmm.
 St. Vincent?

 There’s a sweet movie from 2014 with that same title, starring Bill Murray as vice-filled Vietnam vet who ends up as a father figure to a young kid who just moved into his neighborhood with a single mom.
 The boy has a class assignment to do an essay about a Catholic saint that inspires his everyday life based on commitment, dedication and showing sacrifice.
 This student picks Murray’s character, Vincent MacKenna, character flaws and all.
 To him, all the boxes were checked.
-It was actually based somewhat on a story about a girl who attended Catholic school in Van Nuys and had a similar interesting choice for this assignment.
+It was actually inspired, filmmaker Theodore Melfi said, by his adopted niece attending Catholic school in Van Nuys and having that “saint” assignment to tackle.

 In some ways, canonization is similar to the induction into the Baseball Hall of Fame, as there is a traditional waiting period — five years – before there is petitioning to a tribunal (a request that must explain how the person lived a life of holiness, pureness, kindness and devotion), naming someone a “Servant of God,” perhaps some documentation of miracles performed in one’s name, beautification, papal approval …